 Clearly, here \(T\) is the matrix tranformatrion defined from \(\Q^3\) to \(\Q^2\text{.}\) We can find, the domain, codmain, parent, images, kernel, that is null space etc using the dot methods.
 Let us explore some of them.

-This returns a basis matrix of the image along with the dimension of the image space.
+T.matrix() returns a basis matrix of the image along with the dimension of the image space.
+By default, it takes option side="left".
+In our case, we need to give option side="right".

 Define a matrix \(A=\left(\begin{array}{rrr}